chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 Fields that come from the GitHub API
 - [License](#license)

+If a `CITATION.cff` file is included, we will attempt to get names from it.
+This will override data in the Authors field taken from pypi, but will NOT override Authors data from `.napari-hub/config.yml`.

 ## Fields

 For each of the fields in a plugin's listing, we outline below how the field is used and where we source the data.